mymmrac/telego/README.md

 For running multiple bots from a single server, see [this](examples/multi_bot_webhook/main.go) example.

+> Tip: For testing webhooks, you can use [Ngrok](https://ngrok.com) to make a tunnel to your localhost,
+> and get a random domain available from the Internet.
+> It's as simple as `ngrok http 8080`.

-> Note: You may wish to use [Let's Encrypt](https://letsencrypt.org/) in order to generate your free TLS certificate.
+> Tip: You may wish to use [Let's Encrypt](https://letsencrypt.org) in order to generate your free TLS certificate.

 ### :kite: Using Telegram methods